 Overview of New York Taxes

-Property taxes in the state of New York vary greatly between New York City and the rest of the state.
+Property taxes in New York vary greatly between New York City and the rest of the state.
 In New York City, property tax rates are actually quite low.
-The average effective property tax rate in New York City is just 0.72%.
-The statewide average rate is 1.5%.
+The average effective property tax rate in the Big Apple is just 0.98%, while the statewide average rate is 1.62%.

 Enter Your Location